TimMisiak/lindbg/simple/readme.md

 windbgx -premote gdb:port=1234,server=localhost "\/app/fib"
 ```

 Note that due to some weirdness in the WinDbg command line parser (my fault actually), you can't start an executable path with a `/` character.
 You can work around this by starting the path with a `\/` which ends up getting ignored by gdbserver.
-To set up source path automatically, you cn use:
+To set up source path automatically, you can use:

 ```powershell
 windbgx -premote gdb:port=1234,server=localhost -srcpath $pwd "\/app/fib"